3 Things to Know About XEC, the Latest COVID Strain

 “One reason for the concern is that XEC has moved quickly enough to outpace the growth of all other SARS-CoV-2 variants in a few areas in Europe,” says Scott Roberts, MD, a Yale Medicine infectious diseases specialist.
 “The rate of infections from XEC they're seeing in some countries rose pretty quickly compared to previous variants in those same places.”
 By the end of September, XEC had been detected in at least 25 states in the U.S., he adds.

-The XEC COVID strain is also rising at a time when people are starting to get the updated 2024-2025 COVID vaccines that became available in the U.S. in August.
+The XEC COVID strain is also rising at a time when people are getting the updated 2024-2025 COVID vaccines that became available in the U.S. in August.
 Dr. Roberts is encouraging everyone ages 6 months and older to get vaccinated with the updated shot for protection against the virus.

 Dr. Roberts discussed three things that everyone should know about the XEC strain.